No Tags Found!

 From India, Bengaluru

-240 days is the entitlement of E.l .
-If an employee joins in the month of july then how he can complete his 240 days in that year and E.L is the earning of a employee on 20 working days.in full and final settlementthe encashment of earn leave should be on pro rata base.
+The establishment deals in the manufacturing of LED TV packing thermocol.
+240 days is the entitlement of E.L.
+If an employee joins in the month of July, then how can he complete his 240 days in that year?
+E.L. is the earning of an employee on 20 working days.
+In full and final settlement, the encashment of earned leave should be on a pro rata basis.

 From India, Faridabad